 - 1. Advisements shall be provided to all subjects of investigations.
-The advisements provided to subjects depends on their status (employee/vendor/licensee; union/non-union), and whether an investigation is administrative or criminal. - a) Administrative investigations generally involve violations of City ordinances, rules, policies or procedures, and/or acts of waste/inefficiency.
-Advisements in such investigations shall contain the following core elements: - i. the subject has a duty to cooperate, which includes the duty to provide complete and truthful answers to OIG inquiries;

-ii. nothing from the interview can be used in any subsequent criminal prosecution against the subject; and any information provided can be used as the basis for disciplinary and/or other administrative action against the subject.
+The advisements provided to subjects depend on their status (employee/vendor/licensee; union/non-union), as well as whether an investigation is administrative or criminal. - a) Administrative investigations generally involve violations of City ordinances, rules, policies or procedures, and/or acts resulting in waste and/or inefficiency.
+Advisements in such investigations shall contain the following core elements: - i. the subject has a duty to cooperate, which includes the duty to provide complete and truthful answers to OIG inquiries; - ii. nothing from the interview can be used in any subsequent criminal prosecution against the subject; and any information provided can be used as the basis for disciplinary and/or other administrative action against the subject.